bobclements-msft/M365A-AAC-Device-Onboarding/README.md

 2. Right-click on the **M365 Apps - CollectSMLogs** application and select **Distribute Content**.
 3. Complete the Distribute Content Wizard, adding the content to all DPs that will be in scope for delivering this application.
 4. Right-click on the **M365 Apps - CollectSMLogs** application and select **Deploy**.
-5. Complete the Deploy Software Wizard, targeting 2-3 devices identified by the inventory health check baseline as non-compliant.
+5. Complete the Deploy Software Wizard, targeting 2-3 devices identified by the Apps Admin Center health check baseline as non-compliant.

 Following execution, the logs can be collected under **%windir%\Temp\ officesvcmgr_computername.zip**.
 If you need to rerun the application, make sure the zip file does not exist or has been renamed and rerun an application evaluation cycle.